hashicorp/terraform-provider-azurerm/website/docs/r/graph_account.html.markdown

 Manages a Microsoft Graph Services Account.

 !> **NOTE:** This resource has been deprecated in version 3.0 of the AzureRM provider and will be removed in version 4.0.
-Please use [`azurerm_graph_services_account`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/graph_services_account) resources instead.
+Please use [`azurerm_graph_services_account`](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/graph_services_account) resource instead.

 ## Example Usage